 Make your virtual meetings more engaging

-Gather gives you a digital environment that your team can move around in and talk naturally with one a nother.
+Gather gives you a digital environment that your team can move around in and talk naturally with one another.
 Whether you’re kicking off a meeting with a casual coffee chat or a 5-minute game like the Gather Grand Prix, our digital offices help distributed teams build stronger connections.